Are you racing to phone your travel agent now? This alone should be good enough reason to book that trip you’ve been thinking about :-).

 Travel and tourism represent 9% of the world’s GDP (gross domestic product).

 The contribution to global GDP is more than double that of the automotive industry.
-(And wouldn’t you rather explore Spain’s prettiest town, twirl chopsticks in a Hong Kong noodle shop or spot Komodo dragons in Indonesia than buy a buy a new car?)
+And wouldn’t you rather swim with whale sharks in Mexico, explore Mallorca or spot Komodo dragons in Indonesia than buy a new car?

 Travel brings joy into your life and re-connects you with your family.
 Aren’t some of your happiest moments those of building sand castles on a holiday beach with your children, or exploring a new city, hand-in-hand with your loved one?